29 Weeks pregnant: Baby’s growth, symptoms, and preparation for labor

 You are approximately 7 months pregnant, with about 11 weeks left until your due date.

-Baby development at 29 weeks of pregnancy
+Baby development at 29 weeks

 At 29 weeks, your baby’s lungs are maturing, and their brain is developing rapidly.
 They’re practicing breathing movements and responding to sounds and light.
 Fat continues to accumulate under their skin, preparing them for life outside the womb.